 The Town of Banff has two local routes that run regularly along Banff Ave, with Route 1 extending up to the Banff Gondola and Upper Hot Springs and Route 2 meandering between the Tunnel Mountain Campground area and the Banff Springs Hotel.

-Regional Route 9 goes to Johnston Canyon via Castle Junction (weekends only in winter), while Route 8X provides direct service between Banff and Lake Louise (village and lakeshore) year-round.
+Roam buses are probably the easiest way to visit those popular lakes along with Johnston Canyon, Lake Louise, and Moraine Lake, which are places with high visitation and limited parking.
+Regional Route 9 travels from Banff to Johnston Canyon via Castle Junction (weekends only in winter), while Route 8X provides direct service between Banff and Lake Louise (village and lakeshore) year-round.

-Canmore and Banff are connected 7-days a week, year-round by the regional Route 3, which runs on a loop between the two towns from about 6 a.m. to midnight.
+Canmore and Banff are connected 7-days a week, year-round, by the regional Route 3, which runs on a loop between the two towns from about 6 a.m. to midnight.
 The bus will get you between the two towns in less than 30 minutes, bypassing any lineups at the Park gates.
+You can view a PDF map with all bus routes on Roam Transit’s website.

 Planning a Trip